Last Updated on

 11. Weird and interesting slang

 In New Zealand, we have some unusual and confusing slang terms and sentences.
-I wrote a huge article on 56 NZ slang words here.
+Kiwi slang is so weird, I wrote a whole article on 56 NZ slang words.
 It’s been the most popular post on my website for about 2 years now!
 I guess a lot of people must be confused about us!

 12. The delicious Hangi- a meal cooked in the ground

-A hangi is a traditional Maori meal which is cooked underground.
+It’s an unknown fact about New Zealand that food in NZ is delicious!
+And one of the most delicious meals is a hangi, which is a traditional Maori meal that is cooked underground.
 Usually, fish or chicken is cooked with vegetables such as carrots, kumara (sweet potato) are cooked in a pit which is put on top of hot stones and then covered with dirt to trap the heat.
 The meal is cooked for about 3 or 4 hours which makes the food so beautifully soft, the meat will just fall off the bone!

 13. Home to the clearest lake in the world

-New Zealand officially has the clearest lake in the world.
+If you want to impress your friends with fun facts about New Zealand, tell them that NZ officially has the clearest lake in the world.
 This lake is called Blue Lake or Rotomairewhenua and is in the Nelson Lake national park in the South Island.
 It takes a 2-day hike to reach the lake but it’s well worth it!
 The lake is considered Tapu (sacred) so you’re not allowed to swim in it.
+If you were, it would look like you were floating on air!

 14. The famous mince pie

 The famous mince pie shouldn’t be missed during your visit to New Zealand.
-A mince pie is a pastry pie (for 1 person), about the size of your hand, and it’s filled.
+A mince pie is a pastry pie (for 1 person), about the size of your hand, and it’s filled with different fillings.
 Some of the most popular flavour combinations include mince and cheese, steak and cheese and bacon and egg.

 15. Gumboot throwing is a sport